gloryer/BICER/GETSUB/ReadMe.md

     	};
 ```
 ##stage 1:Collecting source file code before change and after change
+Note:<br />
-Note: You can only operate the following instructions just at before change stage or after change stage.<br ?>
+You can only operate the following instructions just at before change stage or after change stage.<br />
 It can not generate all the souce code files and their vector information at before change stage and after change stage at the same time.

 - Clone Java project BICER (https://github.com/lifove/BICER.git)